nicolascomay/confidence_dud/README.md

 In order to run the scripts you'll have to download the experimental data.
 All scripts are in R language, and in order to be runned you will need to install 3 libraries: "tidyverse", "DirichletReg" and "scales".
 To do that, simply type in the R console the command "_install.packages()_" with the name of the library as a parameter.

 In the 'scripts' folder there are 6 sub-foulders.
 First 5 contains the source html/js code of the experiments, the .jzip archives to directly upload the experiments to JATOS and scripts that reproduce the main figures of the paper.
-In sub-folder 'models' you'll find the code that performs the model fitting and simulations of the 4 models proposed for this study: the max model, the diff model, the contrast model and the average residual model.
+In sub-folder 'modeling' you'll find the code that performs the model fitting and simulations of the 4 models proposed for this study: the max model, the diff model, the contrast model and the average residual model.
 In order to perform model fitting simply run the wrapper.R file.

 ## How is data organized